Do you want to change the admin color scheme in WordPress?

 Next, you’ll see the ‘Add Snippet’ page.
 Navigate to the ‘Add Your Custom Code (New Snippet)’ option and click on the ‘Use snippet’ button.

 Then, give your code snippet a name.
 This can be anything to help you remember the purpose of your code.

-Now you can paste the snippet you copied above into the ‘Code’ box.
-You also need to select the ‘Code Type’ from the dropdown list on the right.
+Now you can paste the snippet you copied above into the ‘Code Preview’ box.
+You also need to select the ‘PHP Snippet’ as the code type from the dropdown list on the right.